 c.
 Helping people to understand that discriminatory behaviour and remarks are hurtful and unacceptable.

 d.
 Teaching people to respect each other within the group and allowing them to ask questions and listening to the response.

 4. Valuing diversity in families

 - We welcome the diversity of family lifestyles and work with all families.

-- For families who speak languages in addition to English, we will develop means to ensure their full inclusion.
+- For families where English is an additional language, we will develop means to ensure their full inclusion.